Aspirus Wausau Residency Curriculum

 Emergency Medicine

-During the first year, residents rotate at the Aspirus Wausau Hospital Emergency Room and regional Level II Trauma Center.
+During the first year, residents rotate at the Aspirus Wausau Hospital Emergency Room and regional Level II Trauma Center which is currently undergoing an expansion from 18 to 30 beds.
 The highly trained Emergency Room physicians and staff are enthusiastic teachers who are available to residents 24 hours a day.
-As PGY3s, residents may complete their EM experience either in Wausau or at the rural Aspirus ER in Medford with a faculty physician who is a graduate from our program.
+As PGY3s, residents may complete another EM experience either in Wausau or at the rural Aspirus ER in Medford with a faculty physician who is a graduate from our program.

 Hospital Medicine Academic Team (HMAT)

-A mix of senior and junior residents cover the service, working as a team to provide patient care.
+A mix of senior and junior Family Medicine residents and Psychiatry interns cover the service, working as a team to provide patient care.
 Faculty and residents conduct daily teaching rounds.

 Family physicians, hospitalists, internists, and other subspecialty physicians provide teaching and consultation support.